gher-uliege/Diva-User-Guide/readme.md

         └── figures
 ```

+## For the editors

+If you plan to edit the User Guide, here are some instructions.

 ### Requirements

 The manual requires several LaTeX packages to be compiled; the [header](src/00-DivaHeader.tex) file contains the list package to be installed along with the commands for the layout.